hth313/boost41/doc/introduction.rst

 Boost will allocate one register from the free memory pool when first powered on.
-Additional use of Boost may allocate further memory, i.e. using the pseudo random number generator will need an additional register.
+Additional use of Boost may allocate further memory, i.e. using the pseudo random number generator will need one additional register.

 Apart from this, it does not impose any restrictions on the